 No, it is expected that when a LC enabled device is placed in one’s pocket, the communication protocol that is used will rely on RF communication.
 Light communication is envisioned as a technology adjunct to RF communication for devices that have multi-radio capabilities.
 [8]

-Can we enable LC to be Full-Duplex in 802.11?
+Can we enable LC to simultaneous uplink/downlink communications in 802.11?

 Yes, it could theoretically be achieved.
-Full-duplexing in light communication can be achieved using the same or different wavelengths (colors) for the uplink and downlink.
+Simultaneous uplink/downlink communications in LC can be achieved using the same or different wavelengths (colors) for the uplink and downlink, i.e. wavelength division duplex (WDD).
 The uplink could use infrared radiation at a certain wavelength, whereas the downlink could use visible light or infrared radiation depending on the illumination scenario.
-[9] However, as in RF, full duplex is a matter of cost, in particular in small user devices.
+[9] However, as in frequency division duplex (FDD) in RF, WDD is a matter of cost, in particular in small user devices.
 Excellent RF isolation is obviously needed between transmitter and receiver in the same device.

 Are LC systems subject to multipath fading?